Table of Contents

 What Is Hypothesis Testing?

-- Formulate the Null and Alternative Hypotheses
+- Formulate Hypotheses: Null (

-- Select the Significance Level
+- Select Significance Level (

-- Calculate the Test Statistic
+- Calculate Test Statistic (e.g.,

 Null and Alternative Hypotheses